voxeltheater/handbook/tech/lx-overview.md

 ## Work Lights
 Wall switches for the work lights are located on the East wall, at three separate locations.
-- Backstage by roll door
+- East wall, by roll door
-- Backstage near lobby railing
+- East wall, stage level near lobby railing
-- Lobby near stairs to mezzanine
+- East wall, lobby level near stairs to mezzanine
+- South wall, stage level at bottom of ramp

 At this time, the work lights can only be controlled from these stations.
 We're working on it.